aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/AddingNewEnvironmentType.md

 # Adding a new environment type
-Research Service Workbench (RSW) allows users to upload and provision custom AWS compute environments and manage them via SWB APIs.
+Service Workbench (SWB) allows users to upload and provision custom AWS compute environments and manage them via SWB APIs.
 This document provides instruction for adding new custom environment types.

 At a high level, we'll need to do the following steps
 * Define environment AWS resources using CFN templates